 This will create an alert condition for any hosts that match those tags, allowing our infrastructure monitoring to automatically remove hosts that go offline and add new hosts to the alert condition if they match those tags.
 Alerts configured once for the appropriate tags will scale correctly across all future hosts.
 And know that you can also leverage existing alert policies for infrastructure alert conditions.

-The integration between New Relic APM and infrastructure monitoring lets you see your APM data and infrastructure data side by side, so you can find the root cause of problems more quickly, no matter where they originate.
+The integration between APM and infrastructure monitoring lets you see your APM data and infrastructure data side by side, so you can find the root cause of problems more quickly, no matter where they originate.
 This allows users to view the performance relationship of your hosts and the applications running on them, allowing for quicker diagnosis of the issue and impact on the business’ health.

 Use health maps to quickly spot any issues or alerts related to the health of your applications and how that connects to the supporting infrastructure.
 The first boxes starting from the top left are those that require your attention.